sachinrjoglekar/MapGeist/README.rst

 [See docs/methodology.pdf for how it works.]

-[See Generated_maps to see a few sample Mind-Maps generated using MapGeist]
+[See Generated_maps to see a few sample Mind-Maps generated using MapGeist.]

+[See Scripts for some handy Python-scripts to draw MindMaps using Wikipedia/Twitter.]

 Dependencies
 ------------